 The truth takes time.

-Spirited, artistic thirteen-year-old Lydia Cavert lived a happy life with her family in London until war broke out.
-Evacuated from London in 1940, she’s sent to Laurelhurst Manor, her father’s family estate with her Uncle Alistair.
-Upon arrival, she’s enrolled in Mount Carmel College for Young Women.
+Spirited, artistic thirteen-year-old Lydia Cavert lives a happy life with her family in London until war breaks out.
+Evacuated from London in 1940, her parents send her to Laurelhurst Manor, her father’s family estate, to wait out the war with her Uncle Alistair.
+Upon arrival, she enrolls at Mount Carmel College for Young Women.